wowu/agh-io-schedules-backend/README.md

 }

 If emails list contains incorrect email, then you receive HTTP 404 with error message and none of subscription has been created.
-If schedule doesn't exist, you also receive HTTP 404 with error message.
+If schedule does not exist, you also receive HTTP 404 with error message.

 2. Add subscription using public link.